metabrainz/docker-node/README.md

 ## Usage

 To use these images simply specify `FROM metabrainz/node:<TAG>` at the beginning of your Dockerfile.
-`<TAG>` is a version of Python that you need to use.
+`<TAG>` is a version of node that you need to use.
 List of available tags is at https://hub.docker.com/r/metabrainz/node/tags/.

 ## Building and deploying images